toextendmylimits/Amazon_coding/aws-australia.md

 | 472.
 Concatenated Words | High frequent, need to work on this
 | 10.
 Regular Expression Matching | Too difficult, skip for now
 | 1143.
 Longest Common Subsequence | Difficult, likely no time for it
+| 399.
+Evaluate Division | Difficult, no time for it